CityOfBoston Official An official website of the City of Boston

 Tim Mathis, Interim Director of Finance

 Tim Mathis is the Interim Director of FinanceTim Mathis leads the Finance Department, which includes accounting, financial services, procurement, supplier diversity, and more.
-Most recently, Tim served as Deputy Director of Finance for the BPDA, where he implemented best practices and performance metrics for the procurement section and supported transition efforts for the Office of Workforce Development.
+Most recently, Tim served as Deputy Director of Finance, where he implemented best practices and performance metrics for the procurement section and supported transition efforts for the Office of Workforce Development.
 Tim brings more than a decade of experience in public finance, having previously worked for the Louisiana State Legislature on the successful passage of a balanced state budget for nine consecutive fiscal years.
 At the Legislative Fiscal Office, he led a team of analysts that published fiscal analyses for proposed legislation and reported on the multibillion-dollar education budget spanning K-12 to higher education.
 Tim holds degrees in Philosophy and Political Science and a Master of Public Administration from Louisiana State University.

 Alvaro Lima, Director of Research